TritonDataCenter/linux-live/doc/2-platform-image-construction.md

 The build machine should be running Debian 10 with zfs.

+The build process is self-hosting.
+The first image needs to be created elsewhere - any Debian 10 box with the right packages well do.
+Once your organization has the first image, it is probably easiest to go with the self hosting route.

 ### `/bin/sh`

 Debian uses `dash` as the Bourne shell.
 It is less featureful than `bash`, which causes problems for some Joyent Makefiles.
 To work around this:

+XXX-linuxcn: remove this advice once more cleanup happens

 ```
 # dpkg-reconfigure dash